-In 2018, monthly surveys were conducted starting at the end of April and extending through the end of August.
-These surveys identified 67 bird species, compared to the 72 species identified in 2017 and 77 species in 2016.
-A total of 134 bird species have been identified in surveys in the past 19 years; 59 of these species were present in each of the past 19 years.
+In 2019, monthly surveys were conducted starting at the end of April and extending through the end of August.
+These surveys identified 73 bird species, compared to the 67 species identified in 2018 and 72 species in 2017.
+A total of 134 bird species have been identified in surveys in the past 20 years; 59 of these species were present in each of the past 20 years.
 Variations in the number and species identified during each survey may reflect the time of observation, variations in weather patterns between years, and possible changes in the environment.

-The three most diverse transects near on-site wetlands are by the LISF and the Peconic River.
-The four transects passing through the various forest types on site (e.g., white pine, moist pine barrens, and dry pine barrens) showed a less diverse bird community.
+The three most diverse transects on-site are by the LISF and the Peconic River and the eastern edge of the BNL property.
+The transects passing through the various forest types on site (e.g., white pine, moist pine barrens, and dry pine barrens) showed a less diverse bird community.
 Bird survey data are stored in an electronic database for future reference and study.
-No known data on the effects of a large, utility-scale solar array such as the LISF are known within scientific literature.
+Little data on the effects of a large, utility-scale solar array such as the LISF are present within scientific literature.
 To assess the effects of the LISF on local bird populations, the collection of migratory bird data in both the Biology Field and Solar Farm transects is important.
 The LISF vegetation and the way it is managed may play a key role as habitat for migratory birds.
-One species, the indigo bunting (Passerina cyanea), was absent along the Biology Field transect in 2011 during construction, but was heard along the Solar Farm transect in 2012, returned to the Biology Field transect in 2013, and has been present on both transects since 2014.
-This temporary absence is thought to be due to disturbance from construction activities while building the LISF.

 The eastern bluebird (Sialia sialis) has been identified as a declining species of migratory birds in North America.
 This is due to loss of habitat and nest site competition from European starlings (Sturnus vulgaris) and house sparrows (Passer domesticus).
 BNL's NRMP includes habitat enhancement for the eastern bluebird.
 Since 2000, the Laboratory has installed more than 60 nest boxes around open grassland areas on site to enhance their population.
-Although many of these boxes were removed from service in 2010 in preparation for the construction of the LISF, the LISF created nearly 200 acres of suitable habitat for the eastern blue bird.
-Forty new boxes were installed around the northern most portions of the LISF in 2012 and are routinely used by bluebirds, house wrens, and tree swallows.
+The LISF created nearly 200 acres of suitable habitat for the eastern blue bird.
+Forty boxes were installed around the northern most portions of the LISF and are routinely used by bluebirds, house wrens, and tree swallows.
+Bluebirds have also benefited from natural nesting habitat resulting from the 2012 wildland fire that resulted in significant tree mortality.